 How Much Does Medicare Cost?

 Most people eligible for Medicare are entitled to Part A for free.
 This is because you or your spouse paid Medicare taxes while working.

 If you buy Part A, you’ll pay either $274 or $499 each month (in 2022) for Part A, depending on how long you or your spouse worked and paid Medicare taxes.

 You pay a premium each month for Part B. Most people will pay the standard premium amount.

 If you enroll in a stand alone Prescription Drug Plan, you will have to pay a monthly premium.
 Since Part D plans are offered by private insurers, there is not set price.
 Each plan has it’s own formulary and premium amount.
-Depending on the formulary, Part D monthly premiums can vary from around $17 to $100.

 What Is IRMAA?